WonCheongYeon/Website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations: |
-  - name: Dept. Entrepreneurship & Small Business
+  - Dept. Entrepreneurship & Small Business
   - Soongsil University
     url: https://ensb.ssu.ac.kr/
 # Short bio (displayed in user profile at end of posts)